-We have audited the accompanying financial statements of the governmental activities of each major fund and the aggregate remaining fund information of the Township of Edgewater Park Fire District No. 1, County of Burlington, State of New Jersey, as of and for the year ended December 31, 2020, and the related notes to the financial statements, which collectively comprise the District's basic financial statements as listed in the table of contents.
+We have audited the accompanying financial statements of the governmental activities of each major fund and the aggregate remaining fund information of the Fire District No. 1 of the Township of Edgewater Park, County of Burlington, State of New Jersey, herein referred to as the District, as of and for the year ended December 31, 2021, and the related notes to the financial statements, which collectively comprise the District's basic financial statements as listed in the table of contents.